ChrisJollyAU/WAVaccine-Stats/README.md

 Each data record contains the following info
 - Date
 - Total doses administered on that date
 - Numboer of dose 1's administered on that date
 - Numboer of dose 2's administered on that date

+### dosesage.json

+Each data record contains the following info
+- Date
+- Age group for the for the doses on that date
+- Total doses administered on that date
+- Numboer of dose 1's administered on that date
+- Numboer of dose 2's administered on that date